ngMorocco/ngx-darija/README.md

 - add the GOOGLE_API_KEY to your env variables: `export GOOGLE_API_KEY='{{YOUR_API_KEY}}'`
 - run `netlify dev` from root directory

+# Test the pre rendered version locally

+  Before being deployed, the app is pre rendered at build time, so we can quickly give a static version of the application as soon as a request hits the server.
+Then the javascript files that will take over the app are loaded in the background.
+  Because of that the first load of the application may not behave the same as when it ran using the command `netlify dev`.

+  **It is recommended to test changes as if there were on the server** by pre rendering the application using:
+  `netlify build` (If it's the first time running this command you will be asked to login and link a site [more info here](https://docs.netlify.com/cli/get-started/#installation)).
+Then when the build is done, serve the dist folder using `netlify dev --dir dist/ngx-darija/browser`

 # Build

 - Run `NODE_ENV npm run build`